natevw/evel/README.md

 ## Caveats

-`evel` only works where ES5 script mode does, and while it masks out all other globals, untrusted code will still have access to JavaScript builtins — and any features you (or the code!!!) might add to their prototypes.
+`evel` only works where ES5 strict mode does, and while it masks out all other globals, untrusted code will still have access to JavaScript builtins — and any features you (or the code!!!) might add to their prototypes.

+Also, while I can't think of any other ways to subvert it … maybe someone else will?

 ## MIT license